NEUROIMAGING / NEUROSONOLOGY

 - TIA/stroke in the posterior circulation

-- usually present in concomitant contralateral vertebral artery pathology (hypoplasia, stenosis/occlusion), which means that the dominant vertebral artery is compressed
+- usually present with concomitant contralateral vertebral artery pathology (hypoplasia, stenosis/occlusion), which means that the dominant vertebral artery is compressed

 Diagnostic evaluation